-The Kijana Global Innovation School has a capacity of 250 students as of mid-year 2020.
+The Kijana Global Innovation School has a capacity of 250 students as of mid-year 2022.
 Kijana Educational Empowerment Initiative, the parent NGO/Non-profit organization is developing a robust financial aid program to serve many of the capable, but underserved youth of the local community as it grows.
 President James P. Cummings intends to develop the school into the most advanced academic K-12 institution in the three-county region of Kakamega, Siaya, and Vihiga and a model for K-12 educational development worldwide.

 Phase One of the School’s physical development was overseen by Project Manager, Ebby Shiroya.
 The Architect and Contractor was Jeremiah Awori, and the site plan initial layout was the vision of Kijana Vice-President and Co-founder, Bruce Huber.
-The Founding Principal is Mr. Simeon Buluku Apeli.
+The Founding Principal was Mr. Simeon Buluku Apeli.

 Help Build the School

 Our Kijana Global Innovation School has only been possible as a result of many generous donors.
 We are in the midst of a multi-year Capital Campaign to raise the necessary funds to build this institution of wonder, exploration, inspiration and collective and individual skill development.

 Consider joining the many individuals, and foundations, who have invested in our vision and are paving the way for these incredible learning opportunities for our global youth.

 Together we are creating opportunities for youth to explore their talents, find new inspiration, seek new avenues for determination and become change-makers for the future in a variety of ways.